 The Issue

-Decades of exposure to seawater have left World War-era munition shells in various stages of degradation.
-This degradation has resulted in the leakage of toxic and carcinogenic compounds from the munition surrounding war wrecks and dumping sites.
-The presence of these compounds poses risks not only of uncontrolled explosions but also of contamination in marine life, leading to health impairments and raising concerns about marine food safety.
+Decades of seawater exposure have caused World War-era munitions to degrade, leaking toxic and carcinogenic compounds into our oceans.
+These pollutants threaten marine life, food safety, and human health while increasing the risk of uncontrolled explosions.
 There is yet no common systematic approach to assess or to implement the monitoring and remediation measures needed to mitigate risks deriving from the munition in our seas.
-These hazards do not stop at borders and require a strategy of transnational dimension, moving from the North Sea Wrecks project analytic approach to remediation.
+These hazards do not stop at borders and require a strategy of transnational dimension.
+REMARCO is committed to address this urgent issue by working towards a cleaner, safer marine environment.

 Photo: © VLIZ 2024.
 All rights reserved.